-Lake on the Mountain is located 62 metres above the Bay of Quinte of Lake Ontario, within Prince Edward County, Ontario.
-It is over 200 km away from Toronto and is accessible via County Road 7 off Highway 33.
+Lake on the Mountain is located 62 metres above the Bay of Quinte of Lake Ontario, within Prince Edward County.
+It is accessible via County Road 7 off Highway 33.

 Want to visit this mysterious lake?
 Learn more up-to-date information and details about Lake on the Mountain by visiting the section of Lake on the Mountain Provincial Park on the Ontario Parks website.
 Looking for things to do nearby?
 Keep on reading to see Destination Ontario’s list of recommendations.

 Support persons are welcome to provide

 services or assistance with